cscorley/dissertation/chapters/5_discussion/3_combo.md

 Figures \ref{fig:combo:flt:rq1:all} and \ref{fig:combo:dit:rq1:all} show the
-effectiveness measures for across all systems of the optimal and alternate model configuration of the FLT and DIT tasks, respectfully (figures and data for individual subject systems are available in Appendix \ref{app:model}).
+effectiveness measures for across all systems of the optimal and alternate model configuration of the FLT and DIT tasks, respectively (figures and data for individual subject systems are available in Appendix \ref{app:model}).
 Likewise, Figure \ref{fig:combo:flt:rq2:all} and \ref{fig:combo:dit:rq2:all}
-show the effectiveness measures for across all systems of the optimal and alternate corpus construction of the FLT and DIT tasks, respectfully (figures and data for individual subject systems are available in Appendix
+show the effectiveness measures for across all systems of the optimal and alternate corpus construction of the FLT and DIT tasks, respectively (figures and data for individual subject systems are available in Appendix
 \ref{app:corpus}).